JohannesFriedrich/hystReet/README.md

 ## Introduction

-[hystreet.com](https://hystreet.com) is a company records pedestrian counts at certain spots in german cities.
-After registering and requesting access to the API you can download the data for free from 19 cities.
+[hystreet](https://hystreet.com) is a company collecting pedestrains in german cities.
+After registering you can download the data for free from 19 cities.

 ## Installation